New Jersey Verdicts

 Find out about the most important recent New Jersey cases, selected by VerdictSearch editors.
 Coverage includes Essex, Hudson and Middlesex counties.

 Burlington County Superior Court

 Premises Liability – Fire, Hotel or Motel, Dangerous ConditionAffirmative Defenses – Contributory NegligencePremises Liability – Negligent Repair and/or Maintenance

 Katherine E. Burleson, as representative for the Estate of Joseph C. Evans, deceased v.
-Leviton Manufacturing Company Inc., Travel Inn, Durga Corporation and Maruti Realty Corporation, No. BUR-L-2228-10
+Leviton Manufacturing Company Inc., Travel Inn, Durga Corporation and Maruti Realty Corporation,

 August 20, 2013

 Dennis J. Crawford;

 Travel Inn, Durga Corporation, Maruti Realty Corporation ■ Bradley D. Remick;

 Marshall Dennehey Warner Coleman & Goggin, P.C.;